-Tips On How To Get Co-Sleeping To Work For You.
+Tips On How To Get Co-Sleeping Positions To Work For You.

 If you’re thinking of starting to co-sleep, or if you already do, these tips may work for you.
-They’ve helped me co-sleep with all three of my babies at one time or another.
+They’ve helped my co-sleeping positions with all three of my babies at one time or another.

 Try using a wedge.

 One of those ones with a little mat baby lies on, with a triangle wedge on either side.
 I used this with my first baby, and it worked like a charm.
 He got his own little ‘space’ next to me and the wedge acted like a type of barricade.
 So did a hairbrush, and a sharp-cornered book.
 No jokes.
-Which leads me to my next point..
+This leads me to my next point…

 Try to.
 Put.
 Baby.
 In.
 His.
 Cot.

-if you’re feeling tireder than the normal new-mom-exhaustion kind of tired.
+if you’re feeling tired then the normal new-mom-exhaustion kind of tired.
 No risks, even if it means getting up out of bed for every feed.
-There’s no use falling asleep when you’re super tired, with baby on your breast.
+There’s no use falling asleep when you’re super tired, with a baby on your breast.
 Or sleeping next to him in that state.

-Try feeding with baby in the crook of your arm.
+Try feeding with the baby in the crook of your arm.

-Try sleeping with baby on one side, spouse on the other.
+Try sleeping with the baby on one side, and the spouse on the other.

 Try using a pillow when feeding.